Lh4355/ChefBoyardee-Game/README.md

 # Chef Boyardee Simulator

-A humorous adventure game built with LÖVE 2D where you play as a sentient can of Chef Boyardee ravioli navigating various locations, managing your can's health, and completing minigames to survive your journey.
+An adventure game built with LÖVE 2D where you play as a sentient can of Chef Boyardee ravioli navigating various locations, managing your can's health, and completing minigames to survive your journey to get eaten.

 ## Installation